deadlydog/AzureArtifactsPowerShellModuleHelper/ReadMe.md

 [string] $repositoryName = Register-AzureArtifactsPSRepository -Credential $credential -FeedUrl $feedUrl
 ```

-If a Credential is provided, it will be used over any value stored in the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable.
+If a Credential is provided, it will be used instead of any value stored in the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable.

 __NOTE:__ You should avoid committing your Personal Access Token to source control and instead retrieve it from a secure repository, like Azure KeyVault.